- What is non-owner car insurance?

 How does non-owner car insurance work?

-Non-owner car insurance is secondary liability coverage.
-That means the owner’s policy applies first, and the non-owner policy will pay out any remaining liability.
+Non-owner car insurance works as secondary liability coverage.
+That means the owner’s policy applies first, and the non-owner policy will pay out any remaining damages.

 For example, let's say you have a non-owner policy with $40,000 in property damage liability, and the car's owner has $20,000 in property damage liability.
 You cause an accident driving that car, totaling $30,000 in damages, $10,000 beyond the owner's limits.
 The owner's policy will pay the first $20,000.
 Your non-owner policy will cover the extra $10,000.